beingbing/java-springboot/src/main/java/be/springboot/pp/designpattern/behavioral/observer/cricketscoreboard/info.md

 ### Improvements
 If there are multiple publishers, then `update()` will notify all subscribers about a new update, but won't tell which publisher has it.
 So we need to provide the publisher as well, who is pushing the latest update.

+### Note
+When needed another publisher/subscriber with different characteristics.
+Don't try to accomodate that in currently existing publisher and subscriber interfaces.
+User interface segregation principle and create separate publisher and subscriber interfaces for them.